Apple Custard Tart:

 pie weights or beans, making sure the weights are to the top of the pan and

-bottom and sides of the tart Let the glaze dry between 20 - 30 minutes.
+soggy.
+Let the glaze dry (20 - 30 minutes).

 Custard: In a